Rice is a staple food in many countries and provides billions of people around the world with an inexpensive, nutritious source of energy.

 While certain packaged rice blends can make a healthy choice, many others are high in calories, sodium, and unnecessary ingredients.

-Summary White rice and packaged rice products are less nutritious than brown, black, red, or wild varieties.
+White rice and packaged rice products are less nutritious than brown, black, red, or wild varieties.
 Only eat them occasionally and in moderation.

 Research shows that consuming whole grains over refined grains improves health.